Guy Maddin: Keyhole, Hauntings, Seances, The Forbidden Room and The Green Fog (2008–2017)

-Maddin soon received two other career awards, the Filmmaker on the Edge Award at the 2009 Provincetown International Film Festival and the 2010 Canada Council for the Arts Bell Award in Video Art for lifetime achievement in the field.
-Maddin then returned to installation art with a commission to celebrate the opening of the Bell Lightbox cultural centre in Toronto, producing an installation series titled Hauntings based on the concept of reimagining lost films from the silent film era that are known to have existed or been planned by influential filmmakers, but either destroyed or not produced.
-In December 2010, Maddin married the L.A. film critic Kim Morgan, and they separated in 2014.
+Maddin received the Filmmaker on the Edge Award at the 2009 Provincetown International Film Festival and the 2010 Bell Award in Video Art from the Canada Council.
+Maddin then got a commission for the opening of the Bell Lightbox cultural centre in Toronto, producing an installation series titled Hauntings based on reimaginings of known lost silent films by influential filmmakers which were destroyed or not produced.
+In December 2010, Maddin married the film critic Kim Morgan, and they separated in 2014.

-Maddin shot his tenth feature film, Keyhole (2011), digitally rather than his usual method of shooting on sixteen-millimetre or Super-8.
+Maddin shot his tenth feature film, Keyhole (2011), digitally.
 Filming began in Winnipeg on July 6, 2010.
 The film screened at the 2011 Toronto International Film Festival and the 2011 Whistler Film Festival, where it won the Best Canadian Film Award.
-In 2012, Keyhole screened at the South by Southwest Film Festival, the Independent Film Festival of Boston, the Wisconsin Film Festival, Fantasporto, and the Berlin International Film Festival.
+In 2012, Keyhole screened at South by Southwest, the Independent Film Festival Boston, the Wisconsin Film Festival, Fantasporto, and the Berlin International Film Festival.
 The film was released theatrically in 2012.
-Keyhole stars Jason Patric as Ulysses Pick, a gangster who leads his gang to break into his former home and odysseys through the haunted house (in a plot inspired by Homer's Odyssey), searching room-by-room to find his wife Hyacinth Isabella Rossellini.
-The film was cowritten by Maddin and Toles and also stars Udo Kier, Brooke Palsson, David Wontner, Louis Negin, and Kevin McDonald from the comedy troupe Kids in the Hall.
+Keyhole stars Jason Patric as Ulysses Pick, a gangster who leads his gang to break into his former home and who journeys through the haunted house in a plot inspired by Homer's Odyssey, searching room-by-room to find his wife Hyacinth (Isabella Rossellini).
+The film was co-written by Maddin and Toles and also stars Udo Kier, Brooke Palsson, David Wontner, Louis Negin, and Kevin McDonald.